developer-ta/G-Genome-AI-Framework/docs/05_RESEARCH_CENTER/MEDIUM_ARTICLE_DRAFT.md

-# G-Genome: How I Solved Google's $10M Amnestic Agent Problem Using Biology
+# G-Genome: How I Solved the Amnestic Agent Problem Using Biology

 ## A Medical Student's Journey from DNA to AI Context Engineering